magento/devdocs/src/guides/v2.2/frontend-dev-guide/validations/form-validation.md

   - Frontend
 ---

-The Magento application provides you various ways to validate your form inputs.
-This implementation is based on the [jQuery Validation](https://jqueryvalidation.org/documentation) and builds upon it.
+The Magento application provides various ways to validate your form inputs.
+This implementation is based, and extends, [jQuery Validation](https://jqueryvalidation.org/documentation).

 ## Validation Module Structure